scality/metalk8s/docs/installation/troubleshooting/pod_and_service_CIDR_conflicts.rst

-Pod and Service CIDR conflicts
+Pod and Service CIDR Conflicts
 ==============================

-If after installating a MetalK8s cluster you notice that the Pod-to-Pod communication has routing issues, perform the following checks:
+If, after installing a MetalK8s cluster you notice routing issues in pod-to-pod communication:

 #.
 Check the configured values for the internal pod and service networks.

    .. code-block:: shell

-      [root@bootstrap vagrant]# salt-call pillar.get networks
+      [root@bootstrap]# salt-call pillar.get networks
       local:
           ----------
           control_plane: